Home cinema cables: Do you know your phono from HDMI?

 Should I use gold plated cables?

-It’s worth spending the extra and upgrading to gold-plated cables where possible as they are of a higher quality.
+It’s worth spending the extra and upgrading to gold-plated versions for your home cinema cables where possible as they are of a higher quality.
 They are more durable, conduct better and offer greater shielding.

 All of these properties result in a stronger signal and less noise.
 Also, gold-plated ends don’t have the oxidation that may occur in regular cables.